 Risk is present throughout the country, excluding urban areas, risk present at all altitudes:

-There is no risk in the cities of Bangkok, Chiang Mai, and Pattaya.
+There is no risk in the cities of Bangkok, Chiang Mai, Pattaya, and other urban areas.
 Persons flying into cities and making only daytime excursions to rural areas do not need to take malaria suppressive medication.

 Persons travelling by car, boat, or train through rural areas of the interior, especially forested and hilly areas, and to mining and refugee camps, as well as to the border areas with Myanmar (Burma), Cambodia, and Laos, should be aware of the presence of multidrug resistant malaria (see specific locations below).
 For these areas, take atovaquone-proguanil or doxycycline antimalarial medications.